 Continue reading “After 17 years of active development, does the Boost C++ library meet its original vision?”

 In a previous post we talked about the clang-modernize tool to detect where you can use some new C++11 features to modernize your C++ source code.
-But how we can easilly detect where the new C++ features are used in a project?
+But how can we easily detect where the new C++ features are used in a project?

-Facebook and Google use intensively C++11 in their source code.
-Folly from Facebook as we discovered in a previos post use almost all the C++11 features and I was curious to know if Microsoft also use the new C++11 standards in their open sourced code.
+Facebook and Google use C++11 extensively in their source code.
+Folly from Facebook as we discovered in a previous post use almost all of the C++11 features and I was curious to know if Microsoft also use the new C++11 standards in their open sourced code.
 Continue reading “Easy way to detect where the C++11/C++14/C++17 features are used in a C++ project : WinObjC case study.”

 Quake III Arena is a multiplayer-focused first-person shooter video game released in December 1999.
 The game was developed by id Software.
 Quake III was a very popular game and even now it’s still popular and many gamers enjoy with it.